A reclusive musician pushes papers at the local guild branch, reluctant to plunge into missions—until a spirited vulpix sets his heart alight.

 Yasu gave her a smile.
 “Wow, thanks.
 Do you want to eat together?”

 “No. I’ve got too much energy to burn right now.”
 She opened kobicha eyes wide and flicked her ears as though a familiar had whispered something into them.
 “I know, why don’t we spar?
 I’ve been needing a good partner.”

-Fire and ice encased Yasu’s heart at once.
+Yasu felt something like an ice burn in his heart.
 Sparring with Hotaru would be exciting, certainly, but possibly dangerous.
 He recalled the way she’d exploded a couple days ago.
 Besides that, she’d probably be disappointed when she realized he wasn’t a good fighter.
 He could already imagine her brow crinkling, her frustrated huff.